-As soon as we veered of Southwest Highway and followed the signs to Glenglynn Cottages I knew that I had found what I was hoping for.
+As soon as we veered of Southwest Highway and followed the signs to Glenlynn Cottages near Bridgetown I knew that I had found what I was hoping for.
 Like most of the Blackwood Valley area, Glenlynn is full sweeping vistas of green rolling hills, paddocks with roaming sheep, horses and what must be Bridgetown’s biggest dam.

 First though, to get to our cottage, we had to get past the sheep.
 Lots of sheep and none seemed in a particular hurry to make way for a family sized sedan from the city.
 The two resident Alpacas were keeping a watchful eye on their herd from atop of the field.
 After plenty of curious glances and a few baas, the gravel road was cleared and we were free to continue along the winding path to our home for the next three nights.
 Continue reading Bridgetown Accommodation – Glenlynn Cottages

 On the southern edge of the Ferguson Valley, lies Gnomesville, one of WA’s quirkier attractions.
-Here, thousands of garden gnomes have taken up permanent residence amongst the gum trees.
-As the gnomes would say, this is gnome sweet gnome.
+Here among the gum trees near Dardunup, thousands of gnomes from near and far have made this their gnome sweet gnome.
 Continue reading Gnomesville – West Australia’s quirkiest attraction

 A weekend getaway down south is one of the best ways to relax, recharge and inhale a chunky dose of fresh country air.
-And if you’re going with a large group, there’s no better place to stay than at the Cullen Homestead.
+And if you’re going with a large group, there’s no better holiday house in Margaret River than at the Cullen Homestead.

-The Homestead, located off Caves Road in the heart of the wine growing region, is the former family home of the Cullen family.
+The Cullen Wines Homestead, located off Caves Road in the heart of the wine growing region, is the former family home of the Cullen family.
 One of the regions oldest and most renowned winegrowers.
 Continue reading Our favourite Margaret River Holiday House – the Cullen Wine Homestead